Rule-Out Procedures, continued

 2R2R2+0++000+00+0+0+0+++++0++02+3+NT

-Using the logic that if the rule-out cell is positive for a given antigen, it should have reacted with the corresponding antibody, the technologist can rule-out antibodies that correspond to antigen-positive cells.
+Using the logic that if the rule-out cell is positive for a given antigen, it should have reacted with the corresponding antibody, the blood bank scientist can rule out antibodies that correspond to antigen-positive cells.
 For example, cell 3 in the screen above is positive for big K. If anti-K were present, it should have reacted.
 It did not react.
-Therefore, anti-K is most likely NOT present and can be presumptively ruled-out.
+Therefore, anti-K is most likely not present and can be presumptively ruled out.

-Using these principles, in the antibody screen example above, the antibodies highlighted in light teal are presumptively ruled-out:
+Using these principles, from the antibody screen example above, the antibodies highlighted in light orange are presumptively ruled-out using Cell 3:

 Rh-HrKellDuffyKiddLewisMNSsPLutheranXg